karashiiro/PhotonBlue/README.md

 Because of this, on HDDs, most of the indexing time is spent waiting for more data to be available.

 To accelerate read performance, use an SSD or some faster storage medium.
 If you have an HDD, defragmenting it may provide a very small performance boost
-(not taking into account caching, as noted in the previous paragraph).
+(not taking into account caching, as noted above).
 Game data may also be spread across multiple drives using symlinks, allowing load to be distributed across them.
 Given that NGS is significantly smaller than the old PSO2, it may be a good idea to store that on an SSD, symlinking the `win32reboot` folder back into `pso2_bin/data`.